soundeffects/transformations_and_gaze_prediction/readme.md

 We find that with UNISAL, we get a clear drop in performance with transformed image predictions compared to reference image predictions, which confirms our hypothesis.
 We select the 384x224 variant of the UNISAL predicts, as we find that those predictions perform better than the other resolutions tested.
 - [2 hours] Express the information gain in number of people whose gaze is predicted correctly
+- Graph how the performance degrades with any progressive intensity transformations

-### Step 4: ANCOVA Statistical Test on all independent/dependent variables (including transformation types)
+### Step 4: Statistical Test on all independent/dependent variables (including transformation types)
 - Sources: SSIM metric

 We want to see if any correlations exist between data we have on hand when testing a new transformation (i.e. the fixations/centerbias for an untransformed reference, predictions for reference and transform, and image difference metrics) and the performance of the model for the transformed image (whicih we would not have on hand when testing a new transformation), namely the metrics between the prediction and fixation or centerbias and fixation for the transformed set.